How accurate is self-testing (home testing) for HIV?

 There are three possible test results:

-2) Reactive (often incorrectly described as &#;positive&#; by manufacturers).
-The test assay has reacted to a substance in your blood.
-This does not necessarily mean that you are HIV positive.
-It means you need to take more tests to confirm the result.
-These extra tests are best done at a healthcare facility where they have access to the most accurate HIV testing technologies.
+2) Reactive (frequently misdescribed as 'positive' by manufacturers).
+The test assay has reacted to a substance in your blood, but this does not necessarily indicate that you are HIV positive.
+It means you should take additional tests to confirm the result, ideally at a healthcare facility with access to more reliable HIV testing technologies.

 Asanté ® HIV-1 Rapid Recency ® Assay

-Previously collected specimen can be used in the Asanté ® HIV-1 Rapid Recency ® assay.
-It is important to ensure that previously collected specimens were stored in the correct conditions.
+Previously collected specimens can be used in the Asanté® HIV-1 Rapid Recency® assay.
+It is essential to ensure that these specimens were stored under appropriate conditions.

-Previously collected serum and plasma specimens can be stored at 4°-8°C for a maximum of one (1) week (7 consecutive days).
-Specimens should be stored at -20°C or below for long term storage.
+Collected serum and plasma specimens can be stored at 4°C-8°C for a maximum of one (1) week (7 consecutive days).
+For long-term storage, specimens should be stored at -20°C or lower.

-Previously collected whole blood specimens can be stored at 4°-8°C for up to 24 hours before testing and should not be frozen.
+Whole blood specimens can be stored at 4°C-8°C for up to 24 hours prior to testing and should not be frozen.

-The specimen should come off after initially dipping the Specimen Collection Loop in the Sample Buffer.
-To make sure it does, swirl the Specimen Collection Loop around in the buffer several times.
+The specimen should be collected after initially dipping the Specimen Collection Loop in the Sample Buffer.
+Ensure that it is properly collected by swirling the Specimen Collection Loop in the buffer multiple times.

-Be sure that the Specimen Collection Loop does not touch the sides of the Sample Buffer tube before making contact with the buffer.
+Take care that the Specimen Collection Loop does not touch the sides of the Sample Buffer tube before contacting the buffer.

-Yes, however the test does not differentiate between HIV-1 and HIV-2 infections.
-It is important in areas where HIV-2 is likely to be encountered that HIV-2 specimens be subsequently identified and excluded from test results as they will likely be reported as recent infections regardless of true recency of infection.
+Yes, however, the test does not differentiate between HIV-1 and HIV-2 infections.
+In areas where HIV-2 is likely encountered, it is crucial that HIV-2 specimens be subsequently identified and excluded from test results, as they may be reported as recent infections regardless of their true infection timelines.

 The second line, or Verification line, verifies that a specimen is HIV positive.
-The presence of only the first (Control line) and second line, indicates the infection is considered recent.
-The presence of the third line, the LT/R line, signifies the specimen is a long-term infection.
+The presence of only the first (Control line) and second line indicates that the infection is recent.
+The presence of the third line, the LT/R line, signifies that the specimen is from a long-term infection.

-Specimens that give invalid results should be re-tested with a new sample aliquot dispensed into a fresh Sample Buffer tube and tested with a new Test Strip.
-If the re-test still gives an invalid result, a new specimen should be collected and tested.
-If the result is still invalid after a new specimen is tested, please contact Sedia Customer Service at .
+Specimens that yield invalid results should be retested with a new sample aliquot dispensed into a fresh Sample Buffer tube and assessed with a new Test Strip.
+If the retest still results in an invalid outcome, a new specimen should be collected for testing.
+Should the result remain invalid after testing a new specimen, it is advised to contact Sedia Customer Service.

-The Asanté ® HIV-1 Rapid Recency ® Assay is for Research Use Only and Not for Use in Diagnostic Procedures.
-Users of the Asanté ® HIV-1 Rapid Recency® Assay based in the U.S. are required to complete and submit a Certification Regarding Research Use (download here) prior to shipment of the product certifying that use of the product will be used for research use only in compliance with FDA regulations.
+The Asanté® HIV-1 Rapid Recency® Assay is for Research Use Only and not for diagnostic procedures.
+Users in the U.S. must complete and submit a Certification Regarding Research Use (download here) prior to product shipment, certifying that the product will be utilized solely for research compliant with FDA regulations.

-Sedia Biosciences is currently collaborating with the Centers for Disease Control and Prevention (CDC) in the development and evaluation of this assay.
+Sedia Biosciences is currently collaborating with the Centers for Disease Control and Prevention (CDC) on the development and evaluation of this assay.
 Availability may be subject to CDC authorization and approval.

 For more information, please visit alcohol urine test strips.